Codaisseur/pre-academy-homework/02. Deployment/README.md

 ![](https://cd.sseu.re/the_big_lebio_website_2018-03-21_11-50-06.png)

-3. Store your website url somewhere or create a free account where it can be saved for you.
+3. Save your website url somewhere or create a free account where it can be saved for you.
 Clicking on this url will redirect you to your live webpage.

 ![](https://cd.sseu.re/BitBalloon_-_By_Netlify_2018-03-21_11-36-14.png)